About the National Skills Competition

 Canon represented in four competition categories

-New employees are keen to take up the challenge
+New employees take on the challenge

 Physical, mental and technical development